Shrey327/GPT-Z/README.md

    ```
 6. Open a Pull Request

+## Learning Resources

+This implementation serves as an educational tool for understanding:
+- **Attention mechanisms** in transformer architectures
+- **BPE tokenization** used in modern language models
+- **PyTorch implementation** patterns for deep learning components
+- **Modular design** for ML system components

 ## Inspiration

 This implementation is inspired by educational resources including:
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - A minimal GPT implementation
 - Andrej Karpathy's neural network tutorials
 - "Attention Is All You Need" paper by Vaswani et al.
+- Hugging Face tokenizers documentation

 ## License